hohler/scg-bico/README.md

 1. Create a new project (Go to `Projects` and click `Create Project`) and use the example repositories from section 7.

-2. After creating a project, click in the `Projects` view on `Batch Job` and start the job.
+2. After creating a project, click in the `Projects` view on `Batch Job` and start the job with `Launch`.
 This will clone the repository, parse the commits and link the issues.

 3. You can check the status of the batch job in the `Batch Admin` where you started it.

 4. After successful execution, go back to the BiCo interface and open the project with `Details`.
 You can now do the analysis with `Analyze` and look for `Possible Big Commits`.

+## 6.1 Batch Admin interface ##

+If you click on `Batch Admin` in the BiCo interface navigation, you'll get to the Spring Batch Admin interface.

+Click on `Jobs` and you see the list of all batch jobs from the BiCo projects.

+Click on one job.
+This is the execution form - click on `Launch` and the job is executed.

+The navigation link `Executions` shows current running jobs and their status.

+Do not click on `Home` since this version of Spring Batch Admin will redirect to a wrong url.

 ## 7. Example repositories and tips ##